bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN04/README.md

 > 1. Each `IfcAlignment` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing 1 `IfcGradientCurve`
 > 1. Each `IfcAlignmentHorizontal` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve2D" referencing 1 `IfcCompositeCurve`
-> 1. Each `IfcAlignmentVertical` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing 1 `IfcGradientCurve`
+> 1. Each `IfcAlignmentVertical` shall have one Representation with RepresentationIdentifier="Axis" and RepresentationType="Curve3D" referencing 1 `IfcGradientCurve` (the same instance as is referred from the owning `IfcAlignment` instance).
 > 1. Geometric representations shall correspond to the semantic definitions.

 </details>